 In the Black Forest and all over the world

 Green offensive at Hansgrohe: whether solar power or waste management, recycling or heat recovery – the Hansgrohe Group takes its responsibility for nature, man and society very seriously.
-One of the central company goals is to reduce in-house CO2 emissions by 20% by 2013 (compared to the reference year 2008 and measured against the turnover costs).
+One of the central company goals is to reduce in-house CO2 emissions by 20% by 2015 (compared with the reference year 2010 and measured against the tonnage of sales products sold).

-The bathroom specialist from the Black Forest not only assumes an ecological pioneering role at its locations in 37 countries around the globe – Hansgrohe is also committed to environmental protection projects outside the factory gates.
+But the bathroom specialist from the Black Forest not only assumes an ecological pioneering role at its locations in 37 countries around the globe.
+Hansgrohe is also committed to environmental protection projects outside its plants.

 This is where the future already starts today:

 - Black Forest: reintroduction of salmon into the river Kinzig

 - Masdar City: the Eco City near Abu Dhabi

 - USA: WaterSense Seal of Quality

 Hansgrohe Group develops environmentally friendly products, packaging and manufacturing technologies at its sites in Schiltach and Offenburg.
 The company backs ecological manufacturing methods, the careful treatment of resources and the use of renewable energies.
 Uncompromising environmental management ensures that the amount of waste is reduced, the energy demand is lowered and the business and production processes are optimised in line with ecological criteria.
 The waste recycling quota, for example, has reached a level of more than 90%.
 Punched-out blanks which turn out to be rejects in production are reused in road construction.
 Even suppliers and partner companies are obliged to follow Hansgrohe’s guidelines and are not least selected on the basis of their environmental performance.